Things to Do Cairns

 Great Barrier Reef StaysSee more listings

 Getting up close to the Great Barrier Reef’s wonders is also possible on dry land at the Cairns Aquarium.
-This new facility is an amazing world-class venue packed with interactive educational fun.
-As well as the wonders of the oceans, you can also see rainforest plants and animals, which is great if you are short on time or looking to make the most of one attraction.
+This new facility is a fantastic world-class venue packed with interactive educational fun.
+As well as the wonders of the oceans, you can also see rainforest plants and animals, which is excellent if you are short on time or looking to make the most of one attraction.
 Add a little more excitement with a Behind the Scenes tour, the Sea Explorer 5D virtual submarine tour, or camp out for the night at the aquarium for a Shark Sleepover.
 Open 365 days of the year, this a must-see attraction.

 Tropical Island Escapes